New Book: Master Singers: Advice from the Stage

 Highlights of the 2012-2013 performance seasons for Donald include Handel’s Messiah and Beethoven 9 with the Orchestra of North New York, Bach Cantata Number 172 in Bad Wiessee, Germany; a New Year's concert with the Nuremberg Philharmonic, a tour of Carmina Burana with the Symphony Heilbrunn, Verdi's Requiem in Ingolstadt, Germany for the 50th Anniversary of the Mottetenchor, a recital at the Esterházy Festival lin Eisenstadt, Austria and Bangkok, Thailand as well as throughout the US, among others.

-Donald is married to the former Evelyn Edwards from Hammond, Louisiaina, who is a music director of the Munich International School in Germany.
+Donald is married to the former Evelyn Edwards from Hammond, Louisiaina, who is a music teacher at the Munich International School in Starnberg, Germany.
 Her choirs have performed with Celine Dion, Cher, and David Hasselhof and recorded with other prominent musicians.
 They have two daughters, Kelly and Meggie George, who is also a singer and song writer.

 Donadl George's YouTube Channel